AxdeKlerk/SLP/README.md

 ### 5.2 Acknowledgements

-This project could not have been possible without the support of the following people:
+This project could not have been possible without the support from the following people:

 *Julia Brown* - my loving partner who took over the reins at home and kept me fed and watered throughout,